tommasorigon/India-SequentiaLogit/data-cleaning.md

 ## The Indian Human Development Survey-II (IHDS-II)

 This short tutorial explain in detail all the preliminary operations performed to the [IDHS-II](http://ihds.info/IHDS-II) dataset.
+The code used is also available [here](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/data-cleaning.R).
 From the [official documentation](http://www.icpsr.umich.edu/icpsrweb/content/DSDR/idhs-II-data-guide.html):

 > The India Human Development Survey-II (IHDS-II), 2011-12 is a nationally representative, multi-topic survey of 42,152 households in 1,420 villages and 1,042 urban neighborhoods across India.
 These data are mostly re-interviews of households interviewed for IHDS (ICPSR 22626) in 2004-05.